riku-ri/preview.nvim/ft/README.md

 ## Performance

-Some file will be terribly slow to compile file, like tex, which author use frequently.
+Some file will be terribly slow to be compiled, like tex, which author use frequently.
-Maybe tow ways to improve them :
+Maybe there are tow ways to improve them :

 - Run background
 	Just add an ```&``` character at tail of ```silent execute``` in the filetype ```.vim``` file.